21 Gift Ideas for 60-Year-Old Men (That They’ll Actually Want)

 17. Slippers That Don’t Look Like Slippers

 I hate fluffy-looking slippers — Elaine loves them, but I don’t.
-These ones from MIXIN look more like shoes but still have the cosy slipper feel inside.
+The best ones look more like shoes but still have the cosy slipper feel inside.
 Perfect for when Elaine shouts at me for going outside in my slippers again.
 These pass the test — and I can even wear them to answer the door!

 18. Handy Campervan Multitool